SisiVero/Scoreboard/README.md

 # Scoreboard
-A basketball scoreboard used to count and record scores
+A basketball scoreboard used to count and record scores of the two teams